pcdavies/DIPC/workshops/dipc/CloudWorkshop_DIPC_200.md

 1. Log into Data Integration Platform Cloud

     a.
-From your local laptop/desktop start Chrome (you can also continue to use Chrome on the Ravello instance)
+From your local laptop/desktop start Chrome

     b.
 Go to your \<hostname>:7003/dicloud/login.html